Skip to content

 Error codes

-sealed trait ErrorCode(val code: Int, val definite: Boolean)
+sealed trait ErrorCode(private val code1: Int, val definite: Boolean) {

 object ErrorCode: